 Have you seen this slide that regularly goes around on LinkedIn presenting the amount of time a sales person needs to follow-up with a prospect to get a deal and how many sales people stops too quickly.

 You can’t have missed it.
 It comes back over and over again and is coming from the so-called “National Sales Executive Association”?
 Well, if you didn’t know already: it is a fake.
 The NSEA simply doesn’t exist.
-But this slide seems to make the point there is value in chasing to secure a sale. … Read the rest
+But this slide seems to make the point there is value in chasing to secure a sale.
+Is there some sort of ground beyond this fact?… Read the rest

 Photo credit: Dave Gray